Childrens Lessons and Courses

 Our swimming lessons are based on The Swim England Learn to Swim Programme .
 This is the leading national syllabus for delivering safe and effective swimming lessons for all ages.
 It has been developed by swimming experts to engage and motivate learners of all ages and ability.
 Fun lesson content and clear, structured stages helps to build confidence and competence in the water from their first splash to gaining their enhanced aquatic skills.

 The first two classes we offer are based on the age of the swimmer.
-Adult and Child up to 3 1/2 years of age and Pre-School from 3 1/2 to 4 1/2 years.
+Adult and Child from 2 1/2 years of age and Pre-School from 3 1/2 to 4 1/2 years.
 Swimmers 4 1/2 years and over are in classes according to their ability.
 Please see the descriptors below for the requirements for each Stage.

 If you are unsure which class would be suitable for your child please do not hesitate to contact the Pathways Office.
 We will happily advise you on class requirements and can offer a swimming assessment if necessary.